juliafmorgado/30DaysOtel/week2/day8.md

 **"Auto-instrumentation is part of the SDK"**
 ⚠️ Kind of.
 Auto-instrumentation uses the API and works with any SDK.

+**"The API/SDK split means I can easily switch observability backends"**
+❌ Not exactly.
+The split keeps your application code stable when you change SDK implementations.
+Backend switching depends on exporters and protocols like OTLP.
+(We'll learn more in Week 3)

-**"If I switch backends, I need to change my application code"**
+**"If I switch observability platforms, I need to change my application code"**
-❌ No. Change SDK config only (the `instrumentation.js` file).
+❌ No. Your application code (API calls) stays the same.
+You only change SDK configuration like exporters and endpoints.

 **"If the API works without the SDK (no-op mode), the SDK also works without the API"**
 ❌ No. The SDK is literally an implementation of the API interface.
 Otherwise you have nothing to implement.

 ## What I'm taking into Day 9

-**Core insight:** The API/SDK separation is why OpenTelemetry is portable.
-We write instrumentation code once using the API, and we can change where the data goes by reconfiguring the SDK.
+**Core insight:** By separating the API from the SDK, OpenTelemetry decouples how telemetry is created from how it’s implemented.
+Application code depends only on the API, while different SDK implementations or vendor distributions can be swapped in without changing that code.

+> If you remember just one thing:
+> **The API/SDK split is about keeping your application code stable.**
+> Everything else (vendors, backends, exporters) comes later.

 See you on Day 9!